Good luck to you in Utah my "almost-friend"

 is was LDS, so naturally we talked about growing up in the church, our families, our frustration with LDS leadership and policies throughout the years. his experience with the church is similar to mine.

 We talked about his experience moving from Utah to Nevada and ultimately to Ellensburg.
-He said something that stuck with me because it was the perfect phrase to describe what I have been feeling for the past four and a half years.
-He said “we haven’t found found our family here yet.”
+He said something that stuck with me because it was the perfect way to describe how I’ve felt for the past four and a half years.
+He said “we haven’t found our family here yet.”
 I understand.